 - This medicine may also increase your risk of other medical problems, including certain types of cancer.
 Talk with your doctor about how these risks might affect you.

-- Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You may need to stop using this medicine several days before having surgery or medical tests.
+- Tell any doctor or dentist who treats you that you are using this medicine.
+You may need to stop using this medicine several days before you have surgery or medical tests.
 This medicine may also affect the results of certain medical tests.